Click here to accept payments online

-on the run, women in the town of Gwoza, Borno State, have taken on the
+With most of their menfolk killed or on the run, women in the town of Gwoza, Borno State, have taken on the grim task of burying dozens of residents massacred in last week’s assault by insurgents belonging to the Islamist group, Boko Haram.

-an orgy of death and destruction.“We are very fatigued,” one of the women told our correspondent.
+“We are very fatigued,” one of the women told our correspondent.
 She added, “We are almost resigned to fate in our tedious and unusual work of burying scores of dead bodies that still litter our town.”

 Another female source said it became necessary for them to bury the dead because “the men in our town and surrounding towns have either been slaughtered or have fled for fear of being killed.”